divtxt/raft/README.md

 - [ ] Live cluster membership changes
 - [ ] Read-only nodes (replication)

 Misc/Maybe:

 - [ ] Tests have theoretical concurrency issues
 - [ ] Use custom FIFO instead of fixed size channel (perhaps metrics first?)
 - [ ] Servers check that they agree on cluster info
+- [ ] Leader heartbeats with a majority before responding to read-only requests (#8p4)
 - [ ] Election timeout based on ping times to bias selection of lower latency leader